Temple University offers various resources for lesbian, gay, bisexual, transgender and transitioning students.

 You may want to email your professors at the beginning of each semester to let them know your true name and the pronouns you prefer to use.
 Most of the time, the professors email is listed in Banner when you register for classes.
 If it says TBA, you'll have to wait for the first day of class.
 Most instructors will go by what you ask them to call you.
 Some may even ask the class for everyone's preferred name and pronouns!

 If you want to change your name on your Temple record, and you have legally changed your name, you should fill out the Request for Change of Name on Record form.
 Please note that you MUST do this before graduation (by the time you apply for graduation if you want your new name on your diploma).
 Once you've graduated, your record is locked, and the name can't be changed.

 If you need to legally change your name, here's some information on how to do that in Pennsylvania.
+Here are the specific instructions for filing the forms and costs in the city of Philadelphia, and here's a list of fingerprinting sites.
 If you officially live in another state, simply do an internet search on "name change in [name of state]" and you'll probably find instructions on how to do that.
-Don't be intimidated by the paperwork; usually you file a petition, publish a notice in the paper, and appear in court.
+Don't be intimidated by the paperwork; usually, you file a petition, publish a notice in the paper, and appear in court.
 You can do that easily!

 William Way Community Center

 The William Way Center is Philadelphia's Gay Community Center.
 It encourages, supports, and advocates for the well-being and acceptance of sexual and gender minorities in the Greater Philadelphia region through service, recreational, educational, and cultural programming.
 They have a number of programs, events, and support groups for those in the LGBTIQQAA Community.
 See the calendar here.